AKAcalce/AKAcalce/README.md

 - 👋 Hi, I’m @AKAcalce
 - 🌱 I’m currently an absolute beginner learning C++
-- If you have any tips and tricks for learning coding, let me know.
+- 😖 If you have any tips and tricks for learning coding, let me know
+- 💻 Currently learning from Youtube videos and a C++ book from my local library